Downy Mildew Developing in Spinach in Northeastern U.S.

 Margaret Tuttle McGrath

 To maximize success of control with fungicides, start early in disease development (preventive best), and apply weekly.
 Conventional fungicides for this disease include: Actigard, Aliette, Merivon, Quadris and other QoI fungicides, ProPhyt and other phosphorous acid fungicides, Ranman, Reason, Revus, Ridomil Gold, and Tanos.
-Downy mildew is difficult to manage with organic fungicides based on experience of researchers and growers in CA. Labeled products include copper, Actinovate, Double Nickel, Regalia, Oxidate, Trilogy, and Zonix.
+Downy mildew is difficult to manage with organic fungicides based on experience of researchers and growers in AZ and CA (see report).
+Labeled products include copper, Actinovate, Double Nickel, Regalia, Oxidate, Trilogy, and Zonix.
 Copper is considered most effective but based on few evaluations of organic products.
 Check REI and PHI when selecting conventional or organic fungicides to make sure fits production schedule.

 Note that while leaves are held in plastic bag after harvest, affected leaves may rot and new symptoms may develop, especially if there is residual moisture from washing.